petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/displaying-assets-using-the-asset-publisher-widget.md

 # Displaying Assets Using the Asset Publisher Widget

-As you create web content, remember that pieces of content are assets, just like message board entries and blog posts.
+As you create web content, remember that pieces of content are assets like message board entries and blog posts.
 The most common type of asset is the [web content](../../../content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md).
 The Asset Publisher widget supports these asset types by default:

 - Blogs Entry